MTrost/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 }
 {{< /highlight >}}

 Babel enables you to use future JavaScript in your browser, because it transpiles it down to vanilla JavaScript.
-Now you are set up to build your first React component now.
+Now you are set up to build your first React component.

 {{% chapter_header "React Setup in a Webpack + Babel Project" "react-setup" %}}